Setting stern tone, France's Macron to spar with Britain's Johnson on Brexit

 In his first foreign trip since winning the premiership a month ago, Johnson is warning German Chancellor Angela Merkel and Macron that they will face a potentially disorderly no-deal Brexit on Oct.
 31 unless the European Union does a new deal.

-At talks in Berlin on Wednesday, Merkel hinted at a possible path out of the Brexit impasse by telling Johnson to come up with some alternatives within 30 days.
+At talks in Berlin on Wednesday, Merkel hinted at a possible path out of the Brexit impasse by telling Johnson to come up with some alternatives to the Irish border insurance policy within 30 days.

 The Brexit tone in Paris, though, was distinctly sharper.